-- 1 Check the Switch's management mode by using the CLOUD LED. - If you are in Cloud management mode, use the Local credentials Password to log in to the cloud mode local GUI.
+- 1 Check the Switch's management mode by using the CLOUD LED. - If you are in Cloud management mode, use the Local credentials Password to log in to the cloud mode - local GUI.
 The Local credentials Password can be found in Site-wide > Configure > General settings > Device configuration: Local credentials: Password in the NCC portal. - If you are in standalone management mode, use the default user name admin and the default password 1234. - 2 Depending on your Switch's management mode, make sure you have entered the correct user name and password.
-These fields are case-sensitive, please make sure [Caps Lock] is not on. - 3 You may have exceeded the maximum number of concurrent Telnet sessions.
-Close other Telnet sessions or try connecting again later. - Check that you have enabled logins for HTTP or Telnet.
-If you have configured a secured client IP address, your computer's IP address must match it.
-Refer to the chapter on access control for details. - 4 If this does not work, or you are not sure what the Switch's management mode is, you have to reset the device to its factory defaults (standalone management mode) first.
-See Section 4.8 on page 70 for more information on resetting the Switch.
-(Temporarily disconnect the Internet connection to the Switch after the reset process, to prevent the Switch from being managed by NCC again.) - Note: After performing step 4 and you want to use the Cloud management mode, make sure the Switch is registered in your organization and site in the NCC portal.
+These fields are case-sensitive, please make sure [Caps Lock] is not on. - 3 If this does not work, or you are not sure what the Switch's management mode is, you have to reset the device to its factory defaults (standalone management mode) first.
+See Section 4.8 on page 63 for more information on resetting the Switch.
+(Temporarily disconnect the Internet connection to the Switch after the reset process, to prevent the Switch from being managed by NCC again.)

+Note: After performing step 3 and you want to use the Cloud management mode, make sure the Switch is registered in your organization and site in the NCC portal.
 To register the Switch again, scan the QR code using the Zyxel Nebula Mobile app.
-See the Section on page 23 for more information on using the app to register the Switch.
+See the Section on page 20 for more information on using the app to register the Switch.